LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 In aiming mode, the same keys (and mouse) move the x-hair (aiming crosshair).
 Press `KP_5` (`5` on keypad) to wait, bracing for impact, which reduces any damage taken and prevents displacement by foes.
-Press `C-KP_5` (the same key with Control) to lurk 0.1 of a turn, without bracing and `S-KP_5` (with Shift) or `%` to yell/yawn, taunting and waking up enemies/yourself.
+Press `S-KP_5` or `C-KP_5` (the same key with Shift or Control) to lurk 0.1 of a turn, without bracing.
 Displace enemies by running into them with Shift/Control or S-LMB.
 Search, open, descend and attack by bumping into walls, doors, stairs and enemies.
 The best melee weapon is automatically chosen from your equipment and from among your body parts.

 The following commands, joined with the basic set above, let you accomplish anything in the game, though